What Movie Will Win Best Picture at the 2021 Oscars?

 What else was it nominated for?
 Director, Actress, Original Screenplay, Editing

-What has it won so far?
+What has it won elsewhere?
 Though Fennell was nominated for screenplay and director and Mulligan was nominated in acting, it missed out on a best feature nom from the Spirits.
-At the Globes it was nominated for Picture, Director, Actress, and Screenplay, though it missed out on any prizes.
-Mulligan was honored with a nod by the SAGs, and a win from the Critics.
-The film is up for a PGA.
+At the Globes, it was nominated for Picture, Director, Actress, and Screenplay, though it missed out on any prizes.
+Mulligan was honored with a nod by the SAGs, and wins from the Critics Choice Awards and the Spirits.
+The film was up for a PGA.

 Could it actually win?
 We had previously thought the unabashed femininity and divisiveness of Fennell's vision would hold it back, but it's established itself as an awards season frontrunner.
 Still probably not a likely winner, but it has an outside chance.